 If you have time for just one stop in the Pasadena area, be sure to see this sprawling estate built for railroad tycoon Henry E. Huntington in the early 1900s.
 Henry and his wife, Arabella (who was also his aunt by marriage), voraciously collected rare books and manuscripts, botanical specimens, and 18th-century British art.
 The institution they established became one of the most extraordinary cultural complexes in the world.

-The Virginia Steele Scott Gallery of American Art, added in 2014, includes paintings by Mary Cassatt, Frederic Remington, and others from colonial times to the 20th century.
 The library contains more than 700,000 books and 4 million manuscripts, including one of the world's biggest history of science collections.
-The recently renovated Library Main Hall combines early-20th-century opulence with

-The Rose Hills Foundation Conservatory for Botanical Science, a massive greenhouse-style center, has dozens of hands-on exhibits perfect for the whole family.
-And the Bing Children's Garden lets tiny tots explore the ancient elements of water, fire, air, and earth.
-A 1¼-hour guided tour of the botanical gardens is led by docents at posted times, and a free brochure with map and highlights is available in the entrance pavilion.
+The Bing Children's Garden lets tiny tots explore the ancient elements of water, fire, air, and earth.
+A 1¼-hour guided tour of the botanical gardens is led by docents at posted times, and a free brochure with a map and property highlights is available in the entrance pavilion.